borrowbot/collection_reddit_raw/README.md

 # Building and Running in Docker

-To build the docker container, first build the [baseimage](https://github.com/borrowbot/baseimage) with the following command:
+To build the docker container, first build the [baseimage](https://github.com/project-earth/baseimage) with the following command:

 ```
-docker build . -t baseimage_borrowbot
+docker build . -t baseimage
 ```

 Then, the DockerFile here can be built with: